Atlinx/AP-Calculus-BC/pages/Volume of a Solid of Revolution.md

 # Volume of a Solid of Revolution

-**Solid of Revolution** - A solid formed by taking the 2-D area and rotating it around an axis.

 ## Disk Method

 Used to calculate the volume of a solid of revolution around an axis that is connected to the area.